MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 ## Sign in as a different user

 In a production environment, users wouldn't usually need to sign in as a different user when they are using the Azure Information Protection client.
-However, you might need to do so as an administrator if you have multiple tenants.
-For example, you have a test tenant in addition to the Office 365 or Azure tenant that your organization uses.
+However, as an administrator, you might need to sign in as a different user.
+For example, you have a test tenant in addition to the Office 365 or Azure tenant that your organization uses in production.

 You can verify which account you're currently signed in as by using the **Microsoft Azure Information Protection** dialog box: Open an Office application and on the **Home** tab, in the **Protection** group, click **Protect**, and then click **Help and feedback**.
 Your account name is displayed in the **Client status** section.

 Especially when you're using an administrator account, be sure to check the domain name of the signed in account that's displayed.
 For example, if you have an "admin" account in two different tenants, it can be easy to miss that you're signed in with the right account name but wrong domain.
-A symptom of this can be failing to download the Azure Information Protection policy, or not seeing the labels or behavior that you expect.
+A symptom of using the wrong account includes failing to download the Azure Information Protection policy, or not seeing the labels or behavior that you expect.

 To sign in as a different user: